 This is a modification of our 4″ Manual Rotary Table.
 This modification came about after requests from our laser engraving customers.
-They wanted a rotary table that had a larger through hole to which you could mount our chucks.
+They wanted a rotary table that had a larger through-hole to which they could mount our chucks.

-This version of the Sherline rotary table has a Nickel-Teflon plating on it because it was designed to be used in an every-day production environment.
-This gives the table a rust resistant surface that is hard and has added lubrication qualities.
+This version of the Sherline rotary table has a Nickel-Teflon plating on the tabletop because it was designed to be used in an everyday production environment.
+This gives the table a rust-resistant surface that is hard and has added lubrication qualities.

 The table is 2″ high and 4″ (100mm) in diameter.
 The main components have been machined from solid bar stock steel, and the complete unit weighs seven pounds.
 The table has been engraved with a laser, giving sharp and precise lines every 5°, numbered every 15°.
 These lines are calibrated with the 72-tooth worm gear that is driven by the handwheel or stepper motor.
 The handwheel is divided into 50 parts, making each line on the handwheel 1/10°.
 This allows a circle to be divided into 3600 increments without interpolation.
 Seventy-two revolutions of the handwheel rotate the table one revolution.